encs16/portfolio/README.md

 # My Portfolio - Enrique Castro

 Welcome to my portfolio repository!
-This serves as a central hub linking all my projects across different domains like **DevOps, Web Servers, Automation, and Security**.
+This serves as a central hub linking all my projects across different domains like **DevOps and cybersecurity**.
 Each project includes a detailed README with setup instructions and technologies used.